How Much Is One Recurrence Worth? Iso-Depth Scaling Laws for Looped Language Models

 \paragraph{Truncated BPTT.} $\varphi$ falls from $0.45$ to $0.38$, so $g_r$ shrinks at every $r > 1$ and the compute-optimal width $s^*$ widens further than under full BPTT.
-The data-scaling exponent rises mildly ($a_D = 0.65$ vs.\ $0.63$), pushing some of the freed compute into more tokens as well.
-The picture is therefore one of larger looped models on more tokens, which is consistent with the rightward shift of the trunc compute-optimal stars in Figure~\ref{fig:trunc_hc_isoflops} (left).
+The picture is therefore one of larger looped models, consistent with the rightward shift of the truncated BPTT compute-optimal stars in Figure~\ref{fig:trunc_hc_isoflops} (left).
 Wider compute-optimal models also raise per-token inference FLOPs, so the recipe trades training FLOPs for inference FLOPs at fixed deployment budget.

 \paragraph{Hyperconnections.} $\varphi$ rises from $0.45$ to $0.65$, so $g_r$ at $r > 1$ grows and the compute-optimal width $s^*$ contracts.
-The data-scaling exponent drops slightly ($a_D = 0.60$ vs.\ $0.63$), so the looped variants want comparatively fewer tokens per parameter than under linear injection.
 The compute-optimal stars on the hc panel of Figure~\ref{fig:trunc_hc_isoflops} (right) sit at smaller $N^*$ than the corresponding full-BPTT linear-injection stars at matched budgets.
-Lower $N^*$ at the same compute also means lower per-token inference FLOPs, the converse of the trunc result.
+Lower $N^*$ at the same compute also means lower per-token inference FLOPs, the converse of the truncated BPTT result.

-The combined reading is that $\Delta\varphi$ alone determines the direction of compute-optimal width shifts, with the data-scaling exponent setting the magnitude of how much of the resulting savings are spent on extra tokens.
+The combined reading is that $\Delta\varphi$ alone determines the direction of compute-optimal width shifts.
 We observe both directions cleanly within the same architecture family, which validates the joint law as a budget-allocation tool, not just a goodness-of-fit summary.